Keeping the Fahaka Puffer Habitat Clean and Healthy

 Diet

-Here are some suitable food options for fahaka puffers:
+Suitable food options for fahaka puffers include:

 Tank mates